Power Variability: Variable

 You'll need to use the windage offset value displayed on the lens and use it with the most accurate estimation of current wind speeds as a guide line to see how many dots you need to holdover.
 The aiming holdover dot on the reticle will be illuminated, and with your windage estimations you'll calculate a new windage corrected aiming point.

 The LaserScope Eliminator III can zero into targets out to 1200 yards and beyond.
-Some hunters even say 1800 yards.
-While the scope can range out that far, it doesn’t mean that you should.
+Some hunters after using and reviewing the scope even say 1800 yards.
+While the scope can range out that far, it doesn't mean that you should.
 Ethical and moral hunting these extreme long distances on live targets depends on a lot factors including caliber and bullet coefficients and atmospheric conditions.

 Long range hunting isn't and shouldn't be for everyone.
 It takes a lot of practice, practice, practice to even shoot well-placed shots out to 1200 yards.
 But, with a scope of this caliber, a powerful rifle, and loads of ammunition that make for a match made in heaven, getting lots of that extreme range practice on steel or paper targets is still a thrill in and of itself.